gogobook/my-oscar-dev/Readme.md

 # Directly develop environment setup

-1. Clone oscar to an environment, and apps directly expose to django
+1. Clone oscar to an environment, and directly expose to django

-2. Done by shell script and automatic.
+2. Do and clear by shell script and automatic.